|

 back of your green card.

-WHAT DO I HAVE TO DO TO MAINTAIN MY LOAN APPROVAL?
+WHAT DO I HAVE TO DO TO MAINTAIN

 Just because you have been approved for a loan doesn't mean